-• Special Form HO and Special Form DP: covers (All) Risks of Direct Physical Loss or Open Perils coverage on the dwelling (coverage "A") and other structures (coverage "B").
-The Personal Property (coverage "C") is insured on a broad form, named perils basis.
+- Special Form HO and Special Form DP: covers (All) Risks of Direct Physical Loss or Open Perils coverage on the dwelling (coverage "A") and other structures (coverage "B").
+The Personal Property (coverage "C") is insured on a broad form, named perils basis. - o HO15 Endorsement: You can add the Special Personal Property Endorsement (HO15) to provide "Risks of Direct Physical Loss" on the personal property. - o The HO15 insures personal property items against "mysterious disappearance."
+An HO3 with an HO15 endorsement was formerly known as an HO5.

-- o HO15 Endorsement: You can add the Special Personal Property Endorsement (HO15) to provide "Risks of Direct Physical Loss" on the personal property. - o The HO15 insures personal property items against "mysterious disappearance."
-An HO3 with an HO15 endorsement was formerly known as an HO5. - Glass Breakage is always replacement cost and replaced up to "Code." - Volcanic Action covers volcanic blast or airborne shock waves, ash, dust or particulate matter and lava flow.
-Volcanic Action does not cover damage to land, property in the open or in open sheds and buildings, and personal property in buildings not completely enclosed. - All eruptions that occur within any 72-hour period will be considered the same volcanic eruption and subject to one deductible.
-Volcanic Action does not cover earthquake, land shock waves or tremors.
+- Glass Breakage is always replacement cost and replaced up to "Code." - Volcanic Action covers volcanic blast or airborne shock waves, ash, dust or particulate matter and lava flow.
+Volcanic Action does not cover damage to land, property in the open or in open sheds and buildings, and personal property in buildings not completely enclosed. - o All eruptions that occur within any 72-hour period will be considered the same volcanic eruption and subject to one deductible.
+Volcanic Action does not cover earthquake, land shock waves or tremors. - Unlike with a Dwelling form, Theft is covered on a Homeowner form.

-BASIC Form, HO1, Named Perils BROAD Form, HO2, Named Perils SPECIAL Form, HO3, Open Perils / All Risk ✓ Fire and Lightning ✓ EC - Extended Coverage - (acronym) REV. C. SHAW: Riot Includes ALL of the perils listed in the Basic Form, plus, (acronym) IAFFECT: (I) Weight of Ice, snow, or sleet (A) Sudden &amp; Accidental discharge or overflow of water (Aqua) or steam ✓ Provides dwelling coverage (A &amp; B) on risks on a direct, physical loss basis (a.k.a.
-Open Perils). ✓ Personal Property (C) is covered on a Broad Form basis (named perils).
-E xplosion V ehicle& Volcano from within plumbing or related systems ✓ You can add the Special Personal C ivil Commotion S moke (F) Falling objects (F) Freezing of plumbing, related systems (E) Sudden &amp; Accidental damage from Property Endorsement, HO 00 15 (HO15) to provide "Risks of Direct Physical Loss" on the personal property.
-H ail A ircraft W ind artificially generated Electricity (C & T) Sudden & Accidental Cracking, NOTE : An HO3 with an HO15 endorsement was formerly known as an HO5 (Comprehensive Form). ✓V & MM ✓ Theft ✓ Glass Breakage Tearing apart, burning, or bulging of a steam or hot water heater, AC system, etc.
+BASIC Form, HO1, Named Perils BROAD Form, HO2, Named Perils SPECIAL Form, HO3, Open Perils / All Risk ✓ Fire and Lightning ✓ EC - Extended Coverage - (acronym) REV. C. SHAW: ✓ Includes ALL of the perils listed in the Basic Form, plus, (acronym) IAFFECT: (I) Weight of Ice, snow, or sleet (A) Sudden &amp; Accidental discharge or overflow of water (Aqua) or steam from within plumbing or ✓ Provides dwelling coverage (A & B) on risks on a direct, physical loss basis (a.k.a.
+Open Perils ). ✓ Personal Property (C) is covered on a Broad Form basis (named Explosion Vehicle Volcano Civil Commotion Smoke related systems (F) Falling objects (F) Freezing of plumbing, related systems (E) Sudden & Accidental damage from artificially generated Electricity ✓ You can add the Special Personal Property Endorsement, HO 00 15 (HO15) to provide "Risks of Direct Physical Loss" on the personal property.
+H ail A ircraft W ind ✓ V & MM (Vandalism (C & T) Sudden & Accidental Cracking, Tearing apart, burning, or bulging of a steam or hot water heater, AC system, etc. NOTE: An HO3 with an HO15 endorsement was formerly known as an HO5 (Comprehensive Form). & Malicious Mischief) ✓ Theft ✓ Glass Breakage